IBM ECM migration and system consolidation

-Over time our client – a large international Asian bank – managed to build up a complex and heterogeneous ECM infrastructure, with multiple systems and repositories used for storing business data.
-For many years the bank was using an old FileNet Imaging Service (IS) to store documents and a newer IBM FileNet Content Engine (CE) 4.2 to store the related metadata.
-Later, a newer version (5.1) of IBM FileNet Content Engine was also added to the palette, creating an additional option for storing business content.
-Due to workflow reasons various application and sub systems were connected with these systems, so data was stored all across three various systems using a different settings and different directory structures, raising numerous IT issues.
-Maintaining three different systems meant also high expenses and additional work for the IT department.
+Our client – a large international bank – piled up a complex and heterogeneous ECM infrastructure, with multiple systems and document repositories.
+For years the bank was using an old FileNet Imaging Service (IS) to store documents and a newer IBM FileNet Content Engine (CE) 4.2 to store the related metadata.
+Later, a newer version (5.1) of IBM FileNet Content Engine was also added to the palette.
+Due to workflow reasons various application and sub systems were connected with these systems, so data was stored across three systems using different settings and different directory structures, raising numerous IT issues.
+Maintaining three different systems also meant high expenses and additional work for the IT department.
 FileNet IS had especially high annual maintenance costs, being already an unsupported system.

 Issues with the ECM infrastructure:

 - Business content is stored in 3 systems (IS, CE 4.2 and CE 5.1)